AwwCookies/ZNC-Modules/Aka/README.md

  * <a href="https://www.sqlite.org">sqlite3</a>

 ## Installation
-To install Aka, place Aka.py in your ZNC modules folder
+To install aka, place aka.py in your ZNC modules folder

 ## Loading
 Aka must be loaded on each network you wish to use it on